KDE/digikam-doc/post_processing/pano_creator.rst

 .. note::

-    Take a care that target panorama is a huge amount of data and require a lots of memory to be processed.
+    Take a care that target panorama is a huge amount of data and requires a lot of memory to be processed.

 Select the images that you want to stitch and go to :menuselection:`Tools --> Create Panorama` a wizard dialog will open up as below.